-RANGER, PIONEER & EXPLORER Class Safety Inspection Sheet Tutorial Powering a Non-ROV-Device
+Powering a Non-ROV-Device

-- Both the vertical profiling float and the powered fry release container are considered a non-ROV-device for 2023.
+- Only the vertical profiling float is considered a non-ROV-device for 2024.
 Nothing else qualifies. - Power, if used, must be from on-board batteries.
-Power is limited to 12V and 6 amps. - If powered from on-board batteries, the micro-ROV must have a 7.5 amp (or less) fuse at the point of connection. - Onboard power must be AAA, AA, A, A23, C, D or 9-volt alkaline batteries only. - Onboard batteries should be mounted, not loose, in the container. - The battery container must be designed so it will open or release if pressure inside becomes greater than the external pressure. - One end of container pops off - EXPLORER ONLY: Both a 12-psi pressure release valve AND a Schrader valve
+Power is limited to 12V and 6 amps. - If powered from on-board batteries, the non-ROV device must have a 7.5 amp (or less) fuse at the point of connection. - Onboard power must be AAA, AA, A, A23, C, D or 9-volt alkaline batteries only. - Onboard batteries should be mounted, not loose, in the container. - The battery container must be designed so it will open or release if pressure inside becomes greater than the external pressure. - One end of container pops off - A stopper plugs a pressure release hole at least 2.5 cm in diameter.